SantoriniDave.com

 Unless you know someone who works there, touring Starbucks Headquarters is not a possibility.
 However, you can visit the Starbucks in the building’s lobby, and their Coffeegear Store (located on the 8th floor of HQ) sells specialty branded merchandise that’s not available anywhere else and is open to the public as well as Starbucks employees.

-Starbucks Reserve Roastery and Tasting Room is located in Seattle’s Capitol Hill neighborhood, a quick drive/bus/Uber trip from downtown (or an easy walk if you’re staying near the Convention Center.)
+Starbucks Reserve Roastery and Tasting Room is located in Seattle’s Capitol Hill neighborhood, a quick drive/bus/Uber trip from downtown (or an easy walk if you’re staying near the Seattle Convention Centers.)
 It’s a massive operation with multiple specialty blends and brew methods to try, a fantastic pizza restaurant, and of course loads of signature branded merchandise to buy.

 Seattle is also home to many “Starbucks Evenings” locations.
 In addition to coffee and tea, they serve wine, craft beer, and small-plate savory dishes like truffle mac-n-cheese.
 The company has been expanding these stores like crazy over the past few years, but they’re still not available in many markets, and if you don’t have any near where you live, it might be worth a stop.
 You can find more information, and click through to a location map here.